NicolasLagaillardie/mpst_rust_github/artifact.md

 0. [Install docker](https://docs.docker.com/engine/install/) and open the terminal.
 1. Download the artifact file (assume the filename is `artifact.tar.gz`)
 2. Unzip the artifact file.

     ```bash
     gunzip artifact.tar.gz
     ```

 3. You should see the tar file `artifact.tar` after last operation.
 4. Load the docker image

     ```bash
     docker load < artifact.tar
     ```

 5. You should see in the end of the output after last operation:

-    ```
+    ```bash
     Loaded image: mpanon:artifact
     ```

 6. Run the docker container:

     ```bash
     docker run -it -p mpanon:artifact
     ```

 __Note__: You may need to run the above command with sudo

-7. The Docker image comes with an installation of vim and nano for editing.
+1. The Docker image comes with an installation of vim and nano for editing.
    If you wish to install additional software for editing or other purposes, you may obtain sudo access with the password `mpanon`.
-8. Thereafter, we assume that you are in the main directory of the docker file.
+2. Thereafter, we assume that you are in the main directory of the docker file.

 <!-- For running the docker file on your own machine,
 assuming you downloaded it and you have Docker installed on your machine: -->